Reduced basis methods for numerical room acoustic simulations with parametrized boundaries: Method description

-The frequency dependent boundary conditions are implemented via the method of auxiliary differential equations (ADE) \cite{SEM}.
-The pressure and the particle velocity at the boundaries are related through the following relationship in the Fourier domain
+The frequency-dependent boundary conditions are implemented via the method of auxiliary differential equations (ADE) \cite{Cotte,Troian,SEM}.
+The sound pressure $p_{\Gamma}(\omega)$ and the normal velocity $v_n(\omega)$ at the boundaries are related through the relationship in the Fourier-domain